 5. Add a powerful call-to-action (CTA) to your page

-Finally, you need to write a call to action (or CTA) that converts.
+Finally, you need to write a strong call to action (CTA).

-A good call-to-action button tells people what to do and why clearly and quickly.
-Try “Download Now,” “Claim My Spot,” or “Yes, I Want the Free Report,” all of which indicate both an action and the end result of that action (implicitly or explicitly).
-Buttons that do both these things are typically more effective than ones that focus on just one, such as “Click Here” or “Free Report.”
+The first rule of a good call to action is to tell people what to do and why they should do it.
+Try something like “Claim My Spot,” or “Yes, I Want the Free Report,” both of which indicate an action and the end result of that action.
+Buttons that do both of these things are typically more effective than ones that focus on just one, such as “Click Here” or “Free Report.”

 The best squeeze page templates